Age: 29 Years

 Some Lesser Known Facts About Sakshi Malik

-- In an interview, Sakshi said that her Silver at the 2014 Commonwealth Games is her personal favorite.
+- In an interview with a media house, Sakshi said that her Silver at the 2014 Commonwealth Games is her personal favourite.

 - In May 2016, she qualified for the Rio Olympics after defeating China’s Zhang Lan in the Olympic World Qualifying Tournament.